 Perkins dedicated his life to achieving justice for Aboriginal and Torres Strait Islander people.
 His achievements included appointments as secretary of the Department of Aboriginal Affairs and chairman of the Aboriginal Development Commission and Aboriginal Hostels.

 Perkins was a fearless spokesman and renowned activist involved in Aboriginal organisations wherever he lived.

 The last 30 years of his life were made possible by a kidney donation, and this gift made him determined to make a difference for Aboriginal and Torres Strait Islander people.

-Perkins changed the lives of many people in Australia.
+Charles Perkins changed the lives of many Australians.
 He worked across boundaries to create new opportunities, and reached beyond traditional limitations to find solutions.
 He showed that new partnerships and ideas could change the way people think and act.
-He sought to lead new collaborations in situations where a single person or agency could not deliver the desired result.
+He sought to lead collaborations in situations where a single person or agency could not deliver the desired result.